 - Sonos - more below.
 Sonos is probably one of the best devices I've ever used

 - August - Digital lock.
-See my article
+See my article.
+Lots of improvements since I wrote this.

 - Deliveries - great package tracking app. iOS and Mac.